objcio/articles/2014-05-01-animating-custom-layer-properties.md

 ## Animating Layer Contents

-Suppose that instead of implementing our clock face using individual layers, we wanted to draw the clock using Core Graphics?
-(In general this will have inferior performance, but it's possible to imagine that there are complex drawing operations that we might want to implement that would be hard to replicate using ordinary layer properties and transforms).
+Suppose that instead of implementing our clock face using individual layers, we wanted to draw the clock using Core Graphics.
+(In general this will have inferior performance, but it's possible to imagine that there are complex drawing operations that we might want to implement that would be hard to replicate using ordinary layer properties and transforms.)
 How would we do that?

 Much like `NSManagedObject`, `CALayer` has the ability to generate dynamic setters and getters for any declared property.
 In our current implementation, we've allowed the compiler to synthesize the `time` property's ivar and getter method for us, and we've provided our own implementation for the setter method.
 But let's change that now by getting rid of our setter and marking the property as `@dynamic`.
 We'll also get rid of the individual hand layers since we'll now be drawing those ourselves: